dfuse-io/docs/content/docs/guides/graphql/_index.md

 ## Queries

-> Query the block hash that contains a specific transaction
+Query the block hash that contains a specific transaction:

 {{< highlight graphql >}}
 query {